-As an active real estate investor, you should be prepared for a lot of paperwork, both during the acquisition of the property, as well as through the bookkeeping, reports, and legal documents needed throughout the lifecycle of the project.
+As an active real estate investor, you should be prepared for a lot of paperwork, both during the investment process as well as through the bookkeeping, reports, and legal documents needed throughout the life cycle of the project.

 #8 – Team

 As an active real estate investor, you typically put together your own team.
 You choose the broker, property manager, and contractors you want to work with.